-These fine motor activities are provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.
+These play-based fine motor activities are provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.

 Holding a pencil correctly- why does something that looks so easy seem so hard to teach our kids?
 Using a mature pencil grasp (one that involves just the thumb and index finger or thumb, index, and middle fingers on the pencil) is a hard skill for many kids to grasp (no pun intended!).
 About 50% of 3 years olds can use a mature pencil grip but you really want to see a mature grip begin to emerge by around 4 years old.

 As an Occupational Therapist, this is something I work very hard on this with children in the clinic.
 I want to give you a free OT session today giving you tips on how you can work with your children at home on their pencil grip:

 - In the clinic, I always start with fine motor activities before we ever pick up a pencil.
 I like to use fun activities that engage the child and that require them to use their thumb and index finger (or a pincer grasp).
 I also like the activities to require the child to use both hands working together in a cooperative manner.
 This is important because writing not only involves the hand that is doing the writing, but it also requires the “helper hand” to hold the paper steady.